Excelero/nvmesh-csi-driver/README.md

 ##### 1. Build & Upload Docker image

-Upload the driver container image (nvmesh-csi-plugin) to a private Docker registry deployed at your site, or to each nodes local Docker registry
+Upload the driver container image (nvmesh-csi-driver) to a private Docker registry deployed at your site, or to each nodes local Docker registry

 From a machine with SSH access to all nodes run the following: